-These peanut marshmallow bars are a layered dessert consisting of a shortbread cookie crust, pillowy marshmallow center, and a sweet peanut fudge topping with roasted peanuts and crispy rice cereal.
+Peanut marshmallow bars are a layered dessert consisting of a shortbread cookie crust, pillowy marshmallow center, and a sweet peanut fudge topping with roasted peanuts and crispy rice cereal.

 These bars are made up of everything you’d want in a treat: sweet, salty, and crunchy.

-This layered dessert is made up of three layers.
-The bottom cookie layer sort of resembles a shortbread crust.
-It’s crumbly and super tasty.
+1. Bottom cookie layer sort of resembles a shortbread crust.
+It is crumbly and flavorful.

 Ingredients FAQ: